-The reporting requirements for this Award are identified on the Federal Assistance Reporting Checklist, attached to this Award.
-Failure to comply with these reporting requirements is considered a material noncompliance with the terms of the Award.
+The reporting requirements for this award are identified on the Federal Assistance Reporting Checklist, attached to this award.
+Failure to comply with these reporting requirements is considered a material noncompliance with the terms of the award.
 Noncompliance may result in withholding of future payments, suspension, or termination of the current award, and withholding of future awards.
-A willful failure to perform, a history of failure to perform, or unsatisfactory performance of this and/or other financial assistance awards, may also result in a debarment action to preclude future awards by Federal agencies.
+A willful failure to perform, a history of failure to perform, or unsatisfactory performance of this and/or other financial assistance awards, may also result in a debarment action to preclude future awards by federal agencies.

-B. Dissemination of scientific/technical reports
+B. Dissemination of Scientific and Technical Information